 Within these, we organize lectures, debates, research programs, calls for papers and audiovisual materials, inter-regional meetings and other activities that make our task broadly diverse and inclusive.
 The OLA also works with other departments within The New School, such as Parsons The New School for Design as well as the Graduate Program in International Affairs (GPIA), an international affairs Masters program that offers a diverse range of courses highlighting the importance of the interplay between theory and practice.
 Many courses offered at GPIA have a focus on Latin America and allow for an in-class academic dynamic to our programs and events.
 This year, we have many new activities and proposals planned that we will be adding and announcing.
 We look forward to see you at our events, initiate a fluid dialogue, and continue to improve and grow the work of the OLA.

-Director of the Graduate Program in International Affairs (GPIA), the New School University.
+Professor of the Studley Graduate Program in International Affairs (SGPIA), the New School University.